An Introduction to Financial Markets

 New York Stock Exchange (NYSE)

-Often referred to as “The Big Board” is perhaps the most well-known of all the exchanges.
-Founded in March of 1817 and located at 11 Wall Street in lower Manhattan, it is by far the largest exchange for securities in the world based on trading volume – the exchange traded an average of $169 Billion on a daily basis in 2013.
+Often referred to as “The Big Board”, the NYSE is perhaps the most well-known of all the exchanges.
+Founded in March of 1817 and located at 11 Wall Street in lower Manhattan, it is by far the largest exchange for securities in the world based on trading volume – in 2016 the NYSE traded an average of $1 trillion per month.

-It employs traders to execute transactions on behalf of clients represented by the companies who are authorized to trade on the exchange.
+The NYSE employs traders to execute transactions on behalf of clients represented by the companies who are authorized to trade on the exchange.
 The traders gather around specific locations where specialist brokers conduct transactions in their assigned security in an open action format.
-The NYSE trades in an double-action format where brokers compete among themselves to execute trades at prices that are most favorable to the public.
+The NYSE trades in a double-action format where brokers compete among themselves to execute trades at prices that are most favorable to the public.

-Each exchange sets criteria for companies to meet before they can be listed on the exchange.
+Each exchange sets criteria for companies to meet before they are permitted to be listed on the exchange.
 Companies that do not meet these criteria need another way to be traded.

-The National Association of Securities Dealers Automated Quotation system was created in February of 1971 as the world’s first electronic quotation system for securities.
-Electronic trading was added later.
-The addition of this technology to the market place helped lower the cost of transaction by competing against traditional brokerage firms.
-Most firms derive a substantial portion of their income from the spread between what the buy a security for and what they sell it for, spread were lower on the NASDAQ system and trading became faster.
+The National Association of Securities Dealers Automated Quotation system was created in February of 1971 as the world’s first electronic quotation system for securities and later became the first stock market in the United States to begin trading online.
+The addition of this technology to the market place helped lower the cost of transactions by competing against traditional brokerage firms.
+Most brokerage firms derive a substantial portion of their income from the spread (the difference between the bid and asking price of securities).
+Spreads were lower on the NASDAQ system and trading became faster.

-Today NASDAQ generally operates a network to support securities dealers and is an exchange.
-It is an alternative to listing on a brick and mortar exchange, like the NYSE, and is the market place where many smaller companies and technology companies choose to be traded on NASDAQ once they meet the requirements.
+Today NASDAQ operates a network to support securities dealers and is a licensed national securities exchange.
+It is an alternative to listing on a brick and mortar exchange, like the NYSE.
+Many smaller firms and technology companies often find it more attractive to be traded on NASDAQ, once they meet the requirements to do so.

-Over the Counter trading is where all unlisted (not listed on an exchange) securities trade.
-This interdealer marketplace consisted of a computer network that interconnects securities firms across the country.
+Over the Counter, trading is where securities that are not listed on an exchange can still be traded.
+These securities are traded through an interdealer marketplace that consists of a computer network which interconnects securities firms across the country.
 In theory, each firm has instant access to the network.
 Stocks, bonds, all municipal and Government securities are traded OTC.
 Even securities of companies listed on an exchange can be traded Over the Counter.
-Products traded on exchanges must be standardized for transactional transparency, which can limit size, quality and quantity of trading.
+Products traded on exchanges must be standardized for transactional transparency, which can limit size, quality, and quantity of trading.
 This is not a problem for the OTC market as the transactions are negotiated between the buyer and seller.
-As an example the OTC trade may consider an unusual (Odd Lot) number of shares in a particular transaction where an exchange listed security may only transact in an even lot of shares.
+As an example, the OTC trade may consider an unusual (Odd Lot) number of shares in a particular transaction where an exchange-listed security may only transact in an even lot of shares.

 Commodities Markets are any markets that trade in the supplies - or raw materials - used to make manufactured goods, food, energy or materials.
 Traditionally investors in commodities will buy a contract allowing them to buy or sell a particular commodity – say natural gas – at a specific price for a given amount of time.
 The person buying the contract typically believes gas will be getting more expensive, so they wish to lock down the cost now.
 Someone selling the contract will typically believe the price is going to fall and they feel the amount they would get from selling the contract now is greater than holding the contract to term and exercising it themselves.

-*Investment in stocks will fluctuate with changes in market conditions and indices are unmanaged measures of market conditions it is not possible to invest directly into an index.
+* Investment in stocks will fluctuate with changes in market conditions and indices are unmanaged measures of market conditions.
+It is not possible to invest directly in an index.
 Past performance does not guarantee future results.